FleekHQ/fleek-docs/docs/index.md

 ## IPFS Gateway

 Fleek provides its own IPFS gateway so that anyone can access files on IPFS.
-Simply replace `HASH` with the IPFS hash (also called CID) of your file and you are good to go.
+Simply replace `HASH` with the IPFS hash (also called CID) of your file in the url below and navigate to the address with your web browser to access your file.

 `https://ipfs.fleek.co/ipfs/HASH`